christoph-jerolimov/backstage-experiments/adr/examples/scorecard/0004-scorecard.md

 informed: todo
 ---

-# <!-- short title, representative of solved problem and found solution -->
+# Short title, representative of solved problem and found solution

 ## Context and Problem Statement